+Hoop:

-- Hoop: - No top bar tricks-limited to low/bottom bar, side bars, or sides of the hoop. - Inverted tricks are allowed on the bottom bar with three points of contact. - No drops. - Silks & Hammock: - Use of full silk or hammock length is not required. - Focus on proficiency in the lower half of the height. - Single, non-inverted drops are permitted, but not required. - No more than one drop per routine. - No dives, inverted climbs, or tied silks (which are considered hammock). - No neck hangs, beats, or ankle, heel, foot, toe, or heel hangs.
+- o No top bar tricks-limited to low/bottom bar, side bars, or sides of the hoop. - o Inverted tricks are allowed on the bottom bar with 3 points of contact. - No drops.

+Silks & Hammock:

+- Use of full silk or hammock length is not required. - Focus on proficiency in the lower half of the height. - Single, non-inverted drops are permitted, but not required. - No more than one drop per routine. - No dives, inverted climbs, or tied silks (which are considered hammock). - Inverted tricks are allowed with 3 points of contact.